Health Library

 Seek medical help right away, and call poison control.
 Do NOT make the person throw up unless poison control or a health care provider tells you to.

 Stop using the birth control pills and use other methods to prevent pregnancy, if desired.
-The overdose is NOT likely to be life-threatening.
+The overdose is not likely to be life-threatening.

 Before Calling Emergency